Skip to main content

 Preparing to work or train abroad is a challenging adventure, which is why we have prepared the following information for prospective foreign national employees.

-Please contact Wistar’s Human Resources department with questions about travel, housing, health insurance, banking, climate and living in Philadelphia.
+Please contact Wistar’s Human Resources department with questions about travel, housing, health insurance, banking, and living in Philadelphia.
 We are here to help make the transition to life in the U.S. easier so that you can have a successful experience at The Wistar Institute.

 Nonimmigrant Status Information